How do I benefit from improving Water Quality and Stormwater Pollution?

 Your health, your wallet and your future generations!
-In addition to stream clean-ups and other opportunities in Rockland County for the family to enjoy (see "Get Involved with Water Quality" sidebar on the right of this page), incorporating green infrastructure practices such as a water-wise landscape and/or rain gardens on your lawn will help prevent standing water and soak-up excess nutrients and pollutants from storm water, keeping them from reaching local waters, ground water, and ultimately our drinking sources.
+In addition to stream clean-ups and other opportunities in Rockland County for the family to enjoy, incorporating green infrastructure practices such as a water-wise landscape and/or rain gardens on your lawn will help prevent standing water and soak-up excess nutrients and pollutants from storm water, keeping them from reaching local waters, ground water, and ultimately our drinking sources.
 Installing a rain barrel will help to keep your foundation dry, prevent pollution to your waterways and drinking water, as well as provide hundreds of gallons of free water each year for your lawn and garden.

 A water-wise landscape also means less watering and maintenance on your part once established.